 “The other issue you potentially have is now called spousal maintenance, which is like the [official term for] alimony, which always makes Danny cringe.
 But that’s the other issue you may have.
 And that really depends on:

-- how significant of a difference of income is between the two of you,
+- how significant of a difference in income is between the two of you,

 - what your social security is likely to be like,

-- what sort of money is coming each of your way when you divide the pension, things like that.
+- what sort of money is coming each of your ways when you divide the pension, things like that.

 Danny: “Here’s a little advice from your old uncle Dan: I don’t want you to mistreat your wife, BUT you’re not man and wife when you’re going for a divorce.
-Y
+You’re contestants and you should try and win.”

 Related Reading: How the Tax Plan Changes Spousal Support